 avoided each year on average by capturing emissions and displacing fossil fuels

+Objective: Generating sustainable electricity from wastewater biogas This project mitigates greenhouse gas emissions and prevents local air pollution from a Thai starch plant by capturing methane and generating sustainable energy which also benefits local communities.
 Prior to this project, wastewater was treated through cascading open lagoons.
-This process resulted in the steady release of methane into the atmosphere.
-This project installed a closed lagoon anaerobic system that captures methane gas emissions, and uses them to generate clean energy.
-This not only avoids the emission of potent greenhouse gases, but displaces energy sourced from the burning of fossil fuels.
+This process resulted in methane being steadily released into the atmosphere.
+The project activity involves installing a closed lagoon anaerobic system that capture the methane gas emissions and uses it for clean energy production in the plant.
+This not only avoids the emission of harmful gas, but replaces energy sourced from the burning of fossil fuel.

-The project has significantly improved local air and water quality.
-At the same time, the fossil fuel use of the starch plant has been significantly reduced.
-The project and the carbon revenue it generates provides jobs for locals and supports social and educational activities.
+The project has significantly improved the local air and water quality; at the same time the fossil fuel use of the starch plant has been significantly reduced.
+The project and the resulting carbon revenue generate jobs for locals and supports social and educational activities.
 The clean wastewater is used to irrigate nearby fields and allows fish farming, enabling local communities to increase their income.